 Beyond the fact that whiskey is golden brown and burns when you drink it, how much do you actually know about this spirit?
 Can you tell the difference between Scotch whisky and the American stuff?
 Or between bourbon and rye?
 What about a neat pour—what exactly does that mean?

 You've probably picked up bits and pieces of whiskey knowledge from a crowded bar or two, but it's time to set the record straight.
 To find the purest knowledge, you need to connect with the best teacher.
-And we could think of no one better than Johnnie Walker Master Blender, Jim Beveridge.
+And we could think of no one better than Johnnie Walker Master Blender Jim Beveridge (and yes, that's his real last name).
 We recently picked his brain about one of the manliest spirits you can stock in your liquor cabinet.

 Men's Fitness: Most guys are familiar with either bourbon or rye.
-What is the difference between the two?
+What's the difference between the two?

 Jim Beveridge: To me, the big difference will be in the kind of wood in which the whiskey is matured, because bourbon whiskey has to be matured in American oak casks.
 Bourbon whiskey will have lots of woody flavors.
 Rye whiskey tends to be lighter, doesn’t necessarily need to be matured in new casks, and has less woodiness.
 When you get into Scotch whisky, the flavors tend to be quite pronounced.
 There’s less flavor coming from the wood compared with bourbon, for example.